fanifrancs/fanifrancs/README.md

 ## 👋 Hello World
 I am a highly motivated and passionate Backend Engineer with a strong focus on web development.
 I am deeply committed to building scalable web components and applications.
 I love coding using JavaScript.
 I enjoy sharing my knowledge and experience and I am confident in my ability to make a positive impact in the field of technology.
-- 🌱 I’m currently learning Flask
+- 🌱 I’m currently learning Node.js
 - 👀 I’m interested in tech, innovation, and video games
 - 💞️ I’m looking to collaborate on projects that will solve real world problems and enhance my programming skills
 - 📫 How to reach me: [Mail](mailto:fanikufran6@gmail.com) or [Twitter](https://twitter.com/fanifrancs)